hotsh/rstat.us/README.md

 This _also_ means that you _could_ push your commits directly to hotsh/rstat.us without going through a pull request.
 We ask that you not do this, however, so that any code on master has been seen by 2 sets of eyes (tests don't always catch everything!)
+This does not apply to branches other than master; if there is long-term collaboration happening, create a feature branch and feel free to push directly to that (but have commits reviewed before merging that branch into master).

 We reserve the right to take away this permission, but in general we trust you to give it to you. :heart: :heart:

 Source code documentation
 -------------------------